hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/030_Build_Your_Computation_Pipeline.md

 This demonstrates the individual treatment of input streams: stream 1 is weighted so that each of its items is worth ten items from stream 0.

+#### coGroup Builder

 If you need to co-group more than three streams, you'll have to use the co-group builder object.
 For example, your goal may be correlating events coming from different systems, where all the systems serve the same user base.
 In an online store you may have separate streams for product page visits, adding to shopping cart, payments, and deliveries.
 You want to correlate all the events associated with the same user.
+The example below calculates the number of events per category for each
+user:

 ```java
 Pipeline p = Pipeline.create();